 A black-tie wedding might seem like a challenge because the pressure is on to look extra good, but don’t stress out about it.
 Dressing for a formal event is actually easier in many ways than dressing for a casual wedding, so don’t worry too much or let the stress of being red-carpet-ready ruin your fun.

-Black-tie events aren’t the place to get super experimental with bright colors or patterns, so you’ll likely be sticking to solid colors for the most part.
-Black is always appropriate, even in the summer, as are jewel tones and other dark colors.
+Black-tie events aren’t the place to get super experimental with bright colors or patterns, so you’ll likely be sticking to darker colors for the most part.
+Black is always appropriate, even in the summer, as are jewel tones and neutrals (except white, of course).

 With a black-tie dress code, ball gowns and floor-length dresses are expected.
-So stick to maxi dressesve those cute minis for another wedding!
+So stick to maxi dresses; save that cute mini for another wedding!

 Often, the focus of a black-tie outfit is the construction and fabric.
-Choose interesting silhouettes and structured styles, and look for dresses in elevated fabrics like satin, organza, or lace.
-Dresses with structure, like a bustier or corset dress, will enhance the silhouette and look extra glamorous.
+Lean into sculptural silhouettes and seek out pieces in elevated materials like satin, organza, or lace.
+Anything with dramatic draping instantly enhances the shape and delivers that high-impact, ultra-glam moment.

-Again, black-tie events call for long hemlines: While you can feel free to go strapless or off-the-shoulder, longer dresses are the standard for these events.
-Look for gowns in lightweight fabrics for summer events, so that you aren’t uncomfortably warm.
+Again, black-tie events call for long hemlines: While you can feel free to go strapless or off-the-shoulder, longer dresses are the standard.
+For warm‑weather soirées, opt for gowns in airy, lightweight fabrics so you stay polished without overheating.

 Black-Tie Optional

 A black-tie optional event is a bit more flexible.
-This is a wedding where you can choose to come dressed in black-tie attire or go a little bit less formal while still wearing an outfit that fits the elegant summer vibe.
+This is a wedding where you can choose to come dressed in black-tie attire, but you’re just as free to choose something slightly less formal—as long as it still feels polished and fits the elevated summer aesthetic.

 A black-tie optional dress code lets you be a bit more creative than black-tie.
-You can get away with details that are a bit more whimsical and fun, like cute cutouts and tiered ruffles that are more playful–but still summer formal appropriate.
+You can get away with details that are a bit more whimsical and fun, like cute cutouts, tiered ruffles, and bubble hems that are more playful–but still summer formal appropriate.

-Finally, with a black-tie optional wedding dress code, you’ve got a little more latitude when it comes to the color of your dress.
-For a summer wedding, you can go with bright, seasonal hues like pinks, oranges, purples, and blues instead of the deeper hues that are more appropriate for ultra-formal black-tie weddings.
+With a black-tie optional wedding dress code, you’ve got a little more latitude when it comes to the color of your dress.
+For a summer wedding, you can go with bright, seasonal hues like butter yellow, pink, orange, purple, and sage instead of the deeper hues that are more appropriate for ultra-formal black-tie weddings.

 Cocktail/Semi-Formal Weddings

 A cocktail wedding is a semi-formal affair that usually takes place in the evening.
 The dress code is more flexible than a black-tie wedding, and you’ve got a lot of options.
-The goal of cocktail wedding attire is to look polished and elegant while still being comfortable enough to dance and socialize.
+The sweet spot of cocktail wedding attire is looking polished and elegant while still feeling comfortable enough to mingle, dance, and enjoy the night.

 You can wear a variety of colors to a cocktail wedding, but it’s best to avoid anything white (unless specifically requested) or too bright or flashy that might detract from the bride or groom.
 Jewel tones are always a safe bet, as are classic neutrals like black, gray, and navy.